miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Reduced slime particle spawning in temple and fixed clipping columns.

 Endgame:
++Provided shortcuts to skip most endgame fighting, see walkthrough.
 +Restored Sheriff conjuring Bat's Communion and added his sword too.
 +Made Ventrue enemies use disciplines and SWAT in armor not biteable.
 +Restored wolf-ending easter egg and a added timer to elevator bomb.